FaustVX/EverybodyCodes/Readme.md

 # EverybodyCodes

-Lightweight command-line runner and helpers for [Everybody.Codes](https://everybody.codes/) puzzles and events.
+Lightweight command-line runner and helpers for <a href="https://everybody.codes/" target="_blank">Everybody.Codes</a> puzzles and events.

 ## Overview